google/fuzzbench/docs/developing-fuzzbench/adding_a_new_benchmark.md

 ## Create benchmark directory

 Create a subdirectory under the root `benchmarks` directory.
-The name of this subdirectory will be the name of the benchmark.
+The name of this subdirectory will be the name FuzzBench uses for the benchmark.
 The benchmark name can contain alphanumeric characters, dots, hyphens and underscores.

 ```bash
 export BENCHMARK_NAME=<your_benchmark_name>